Masmiseim36/nxpSDK/middleware/multicore/erpc/docs/IDL-Reference.md

 ##### ``@name(string)``
 Annotation ``@name`` sets data type, function's param or structure's member name.
 This is invented for cases when the erpcgen is complaining about using IDL's reserved words, but for selected output programming language these are not reserved words.

-##### ``@nested``
-This annotation helps identify functions, which are calling another eRPC function in their implementations.
-The server object needs to be set to the client.

 ##### ``@no_alloc_errors``
 Generated files have a default-enabled generating _error checking code_ for catching errors from bad allocations.
 For disabling generating _errors checking code_ for bad allocation just add ``@no_alloc_errors``.